Zhtwn/Vitruvius/README.md

 Configuration: either `MooseX::App::Message::Envelope` (for help output) or `Vitruvius::App::*` (for actual application run)

+## service\_path

+Service path in [Vitruvius::Container](https://metacpan.org/pod/Vitruvius::Container) that corresponds to the App command class.

+Maps `Vitruvius::App::FooBar::Baz` into `foo_bar/bar` service name: all components after `App` are decamelized and joined by "/".

 # service

 Service to run (from [Vitruvius::Container](https://metacpan.org/pod/Vitruvius::Container)).
 Will not be defined if